Davey-Hughes/term_shapes/README.md

 - -,= - enlarge or ensmallen the shape
 - 9,0 - increase the density of the points drawn to represent the edges
 - 1 - toggle showing the vertices by index
-- 2 - toggle calculating occlusion
+- 2 - toggle calculating occlusion (iterates through occlusion options)

 ## Shape Input File
 The first line of the file are two comma separated normal numbers describing